cynkra/fledge/README.md

 status](https://www.r-pkg.org/badges/version/fledge)](https://cran.r-project.org/package=fledge)
 <!-- badges: end -->

-*fledge* has been designed to streamline the process of versioning R packages on *Git*, with the functionality to automatically update `NEWS.md` and `DESCRIPTION` with relevant information from recent commit messages.
+{fledge} has been designed to streamline the process of versioning R packages on *Git*, with the functionality to automatically update `NEWS.md` and `DESCRIPTION` with relevant information from recent commit messages.
 For details on usage and implementation, refer the [Get